iancaragol/with/content/posts/paris/index.md

 Museums tend to make Leah and I extremely tired so afterwards, we went to obtain more caffeine at another cafe (and cookies).
 At the cafe, we met two other US students who were studying abroad in Florence and visiting Paris for the weekend.
 We chatted with them for over an hour about traveling and they asked for all sorts of advice on places we had been.

-After our coffee break, we headed back to our AirBnb on the funky Paris metro.
+After our coffee break, we headed back to our Airbnb on the funky Paris metro.

 ![IMG_5658](IMG_5658.jpg)